 Back to the book!

 The author often describes the daily activities of the women in Queen Catherine’s household- the sewing they did for the Church & for charity, as well as for babies to be born & family.
-It is interesting to note that making things- particularly beautiful & highly skilled sleeves, embellishments & tapestries was still the work of queens & noblewomen- of women in leadership positions!
-I also loved the little notes about how these things were received when given as gifts & the difference a handmade gift could make in someone’s life- even someone as rough as King Henry.
+It is interesting to note that making things- particularly beautiful & highly skilled sleeves, embellishments & tapestries was the work of queens & noblewomen.
+It was the work of women in leadership positions!
+I also loved how the author noted the way these things were received when given as gifts & the difference a handmade gift could make in someone’s life- even someone as rough as King Henry.

 Greggory notes that one of Henry’s favorite gifts from Catherine was a shirt with blackwork embroidery.
 It was unusual to the English court, but quite beautiful & prized- a gift of culture as well as labor & love.

 If we look at the history books, we can see that Henry was not the only person impressed with her native embroidery patterns & skills.
 Blackwork embroidery spread quickly throughout the English court, decorating sleeves, hems, caps, shirts, and even cushions.
-It was comprised of geometric stitches sometimes filling in floral outlines & now can be seen in more colors than just black- hence the name has shifted to reference the stitching style & not just the black thread on white cotton or linen design that it began as.
+It was comprised of geometric stitches sometimes filling in floral outlines.
+It can now be seen in more colors than just black- hence the name has shifted to reference the stitching style & not just the black thread on white cotton or linen design that it began as.